Tones of Reading Comprehension – CAT, XAT, GRE, GMATRahul Singh

-The tone that an author uses in a reading comprehension greatly influences what kind of story he or she tells and how the audience perceives it.
+The tone that an author uses in a reading comprehension greatly influences what kind of story the author tells and how the audience recognizes it.
 To develop a better understanding of the text and to answer well in entrance exams like CAT, GRE, GMAT, etc; it is important to understand the style and tone of the passage.
 So let’s look at some of the most common tones of reading comprehension that you can come across various exams.

 What are the important tones of RCs that usually come in exams?